easegress-io/easegress/doc/cookbook/migrate-v1-filter-to-v2.md

 `ctx.GetInputRequest().(*httpprot.Request) if an HTTP request is desired.

-The above is all the general steps to migrate a filter from v1.x to v2.x, and you may need more works that specific to your implemention to complete the migration.
+The above is all the general steps to migrate a filter from v1.x to v2.x, and you may need more works that are specific to your implementation to complete the migration.
 We think most of the works would be trivial, but please feel free to contact us if you need help.